Ideas for Your Language Journal

 preview

-MORE IDEAS FOR YOUR JOURNAL
+EVEN MORE IDEAS FOR YOUR JOURNAL

 Of course, what I have told you here is only an example.
 I'm sure you'll be able to create your own language journal and think of other special ideas.
 Actually,